Scroll down to discover

 NGS sequencing - Ion torrent or Illumina based

-Unique assesmement of tumour microenvironment using immunogram and upgraded immunogram to support immonotherapy clinical trials
+Unique assesment of tumour microenvironment using immunogram and upgraded immunogram to support immonotherapy clinical trials

 Liquid or solid biopsy

-OncoDNA uses Next-Generation Sequencing (NGS) to test cancer biospecimens for DNA and RNA assessment.
-Sequencing DNA allows us to question 3 classes of genomic alterations known to be relevant in solid tumors:
+OncoDNA uses next-generation sequencing for DNA and RNA analysis.
+Sequencing DNA allows us to address three classes of genomic alterations known to be relevant in solid tumours:

 Somatic point mutations